Bhuleshwar Temple

-The Bhuleshwar Temple is a Hindu temple of Shiva, situated around 45 kilometres from Pune and 10 km from Pune Solapur highway from Yawat in Maharashtra, India.
+The Bhuleshwar Temple is a Hindu temple of Shiva, situated around 45 kilometres from Pune and 10 km from Pune-Solapur highway from Yawat in Maharashtra, India.
 The temple is situated on a hill and was built in the 8th century.
 There are classical carvings on the walls.
 It has been declared as a protected monument.

 The temple is also known for the folk-tale about it, when a bowl of sweet (pedhas) is offered to the Shiva Ling, one or more of the sweets disappear.
-Actor-travel writer Milind Gunaji writes about his experience with this in his book Mystical, Magical Maharashtra.